samtragesser/Advanced-Econometrics-II/README.md

 # Advanced-Econometrics-II

-Part of the curriculum of Cal Poly's Master's of Science In Quantitative Economics.
+Part of the curriculum of Cal Poly's Master's of Science in Quantitative Economics.
 Completed Winter 2022.

 ## Course Description
 Economic models offer deep insight into economic behavior and outcomes.
 If we approach observed